-A pastor recently asked me about the missional strategy behind The Gospel Project curriculum.
+A pastor asked me one time about the missional strategy behind The Gospel Project.
 “We’ve got people in small groups who study the Scriptures but aren’t involved in reaching out to their community with the gospel,” he said.
 “How can I get them motivated?”

 But is this really the case?
 In my experience, the problem isn’t that we’ve forgotten our responsibility to love our neighbor and share the gospel.
 The problem is that even when we know what our duty is, we still don’t do it.